 I won't lie - making caramel (vegan or not) is an art as temperatures and consistencies are particular.
 I've tried making caramel over 20 times, half of the time without using a thermometer or the 'soft / hard ball' method.

 Condensed milk is traditionally used to make caramel slice.
 However, vegan or coconut condensed milk is also a lot more runny than non-vegan condensed milk.
 That means vegan caramel slice needs a lot more butter to set.

 Traditionally, caramel slice is made by pouring the caramel mixture on a shortbread base and baking it in the oven.
 However, vegan condensed milk can seperate when it stays at high-ish temperatures in the oven or stove-top.
 Unless you want to cook your caramel for 2 hours, I would not recommend it.

 How to tell when your caramel is ready

 To make the caramel, add all ingredients to a heavy-based saucepan and boil over high heat.
-If you have a candy thermometer, your caramel needs reach around 120°C (250°F).
+On a candy thermometer, your caramel needs to reach 118-121°C (244-249°F).

 If you don't have a candy thermometer, you can try the soft ball / hard ball stage typical in candy making.
-This is when some of the hot caramel is dropped into a bowl/glass of ice cold water and is allowed to solidify.
+However, this can be a bit of a guessing game.
+For this method, you'll need to drop some of the hot caramel is dropped into a bowl/glass of ice cold water and allow it to solidify for around 10-30 seconds.

 Initially the caramel won't form a ball at all in the ice water.
 Eventually it'll form a soft ball when it can be collected but doesn't maintain its shape.

-When you boil the caramel for a little longer, the caramel solidfies and reaches the hard ball stage.
+When you boil the caramel for a little longer, the caramel solidfies and reaches the firm ball stage.
 This is where a ball is formed, the exterior is firm but the ball collapses when pressed.
 When it reaches this stage, your caramel is ready!

-This caramel sets quickly so immediately pour it on top of your baked base.
+This caramel sets quickly so I'd recommend immediately pouring it on top of your shortcrust base.
 Then pop it in the fridge to chill!